-The Web Server Attacks which is attacker can use many techniques to compromise a web server such as DoS/DDoS, DNS server hijacking, DNS amplification, directory traversal, Man-in-the-Middle (MITM)/sniffing, phishing, website defacement, web server misconfiguration, HTTP response splitting, web cache poisoning, SSH brute force, web server password cracking, and so on.
+The Web Server Attacks which is an attacker can use many techniques to compromise a web server such as DoS/DDoS, DNS server hijacking, DNS amplification, directory traversal, Man-in-the-Middle (MITM)/sniffing, phishing, website defacement, web server misconfiguration, HTTP response splitting, web cache poisoning, SSH brute force, web server password cracking, and so on.
 This section describes these possible attacks in detail.

-Web Server Attack Module is part of Certified Ethical Hacker training at Infosavvy – We look at the anatomy of a web server attack in CEHv10 practical scenarios which are specially designed by Infosavvy,.
-Then we use tools like nikto and metasploitable for penetration testing and find vulnerabilities in these webserver.
+Web Server Attack Module is part of Certified Ethical Hacker training at Infosavvy – We look at the anatomy of a web server attack in CEHv10 practical scenarios which are specially designed by Infosavvy, Then we use tools like nikto and metasploitable for penetration testing and find vulnerabilities in this webserver.
 Further the training module also explains about how an organization can adopt a number of policies like patch management, firewalls, vulnerability scanner etc to protect itself against web server attacks.

 In Certified Ethical Hacker(CEHv10) training we cover all above attacks and explain you how to resolve this attacks.
 In infosavvy you also learn the pentesting ECSA course.
 In ECSA training you learn the advanced security techniques and Licensed Penetration Tester (LPT) methodologies to cybersecurity professionals.

 A Do5/0DoS attack involves flooding targets with numerous fake requests so that the target stops functioning and can be unavailable to the legitimate users. using a web server DoS/DDoS attack, an attacker attempts to take the online server down or make it unavailable to the legitimate users. an internet server Dos/DDoS attack often targets high-profile web servers like banks, credit card payment gateways, and even root name servers.